blessingmwiti/flask-aws-ec2/README.md

 ```bash
 python app.py
 ```
+Or you can upload your files using Filezilla SMTP Protocal by providing a .ppk private key generated when creating a new instance, input your public ipv4 dns as hostname, and a username according to your AMI, in this case we used Ubuntu, our username will be ubuntu, use 22 as the port, and connect

 Run Gunicorn WSGI server to serve the Flask Application When you “run” flask, you are actually running Werkzeug’s development WSGI server, which forward requests from a web server.
 Since Werkzeug is only for development, we have to use Gunicorn, which is a production-ready WSGI server, to serve our application.